MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -AllowGuestUserShareToUsersNotInSiteCollection

-The AllowGuestUserShareToUsersNotInSiteCollection settings (defaulted to false) will allow or prevent guests from sharing to users not in the site collection
+The AllowGuestUserShareToUsersNotInSiteCollection settings (defaulted to false) will allow guests to share to users not in the site.

 The valid values are: